-The story goes something like this.
-One day in the summer of 1898, an immigrant farmer named Olof Ohman was out clearing his land from trees and stumps near Kensington, Minnesota when he uncovered a 200-pound stone tablet containing what appeared to be ancient Scandinavian runes.
-The inscription told of an ill-fated excursion led by Viking explorers westward from Vinland, and chiseled at the end of the message was the date, 1362.
+The story goes something like this: One fine summer day, back in 1898, an immigrant farmer, alliteratively named Olof Ohman, was out clearing his land from stumps and trees near Kensington, Minnesota when he discovered a 200-pound stone tablet containing what appeared to be ancient Scandinavian runes.
+The inscription, as it was later translated, told of an ill-fated excursion led by Viking explorers westward from Vinland.
+Chiseled at the end of the message was the date, 1362.

-Upon hearing of such an out-of-place Viking artifact discovered deep in the heart of the North American continent, our initial reaction would be to blurt out Bullshit! in such a long and drawn out manner that any notion of Minnesotan runes would be so wildly preposterous that it wouldn’t even deserve a well-mannered and dignified response.
-But just to be sure, a copy of the inscription was made and sent to several universities in the U.S. and Europe for scholarly analyses by those familiar with this sort of thing.
-Within a year of the stone’s discovery, the inscription was unanimously declared a hoax.
+Upon hearing of such an out-of-place Viking artifact, discovered deep in the heart of the North American continent, our initial reaction should be to blurt out Bullshit! in such a long and drawn out manner that any notion of Minnesotan runes would be so wildly preposterous that it wouldn’t even deserve a well-mannered and dignified response.
+But just to be sure, a copy of the inscription was made and sent to several universities in the United Sates and Europe for scholarly analyses by those familiar with this sort of thing.
+And within a year of the stone’s discovery, the inscription was unanimously declared a hoax.

 Eight Götalanders and 22 Northmen on this acquisition journey from Vinland far to the west.
 We had a camp by two shelters one day's journey north from this stone.
 We were fishing one day.
 After we came home, found 10 men red from blood and dead.
 Ave Maria save from evil.